mdcnn/mdcnn.github.io/README.md

 # Submitted

-#### 1. Deep Optimized Multiple Description Image Coding via Scalar Quantization Learning (Under Review---IEEE Transactions on Circuits and Systems for Video Technology)
+#### 1. Deep Optimized Multiple Description Image Coding via Scalar Quantization Learning (Under Revision---IEEE Transactions on Circuits and Systems for Video Technology)

 # Submitting
-#### 1. One new paper about image smoothing based on deep neural networks (To IEEE Transactions...)
+#### 1. One new paper about image smoothing based on deep neural networks (To IEEE Transactions)

 # Publication